 Prepaid sales tax on motor fuel sold at retail service stations: Form FT-950, Application for Refund of Prepaid Sales Tax on Motor Fuel Sold at Retail Service Stations.

 Prepaid sales tax on motor fuel sold other than at retail service stations: Form FT-949, Application for Refund of Prepaid Sales Tax on Motor Fuel Sold Other Than at Retail Service Stations.
+You can Web File this form and electronically provide documentation supporting the claim for refund.

 Prepaid sales tax on diesel motor fuel sold at retail service stations: Form FT-1007, Application for Refund of Prepaid Sales Tax on Diesel Motor Fuel Sold at Retail Service Stations.

 Prepaid sales tax on diesel motor fuel sold other than at retail service stations: Form FT-1010, Application for Refund of Prepaid Sales Tax on Diesel Motor Fuel Sold Other Than at Retail Service Stations.
+You can Web File this form and electronically provide documentation supporting the claim for refund.

 Motor fuels purchased by farmers: Form FT-420, Refund Application for Farmers Purchasing Motor Fuel.

-Fuels used by commercial fishermen: Form AU-631, Claim for Refund/Reimbursement of Taxes Paid on Fuel Used in a Vessel Engaged in Commercial Fishing.
+Fuels used by commercial fishermen: Form AU-631, Claim for Refund/ Reimbursement of Taxes Paid on Fuel Used in a Vessel Engaged in Commercial Fishing.

 What you must include when applying for a refund